peter88213/aeon2yw/docs/usage.md

 - The scene duration is overwritten, if the start year is 100 or above.
 - Scenes updated from "Narrative" events are "Normal" type (*).
 - Optionally, scenes updated from non-"Narrative" events are "Notes" type (**).
-- New characters, locations, and items are added, if assigned to "Narrative" events.
+- New arcs, characters, locations, and items are added, if assigned to "Narrative" events.
-- Character, location, and item relationships are updated, if the entity names match.
+- Arc, character, location, and item relationships are updated, if the entity names match.

 ### Update rules for Aeon Timeline 2 projects